-All employees are required to complete annual training in Workplace Violence Prevention, Sexual Harassment Prevention, Domestic Violence in the Workplace and Child Sexual Abuse Reporting Policy.
+All employees are required to complete annual training in Workplace Violence Prevention, Preventing Discrimination and Sexual Harassment, Domestic Violence in the Workplace, Information Security Awareness Training, and HazCom Right to Know Training, and Child Sexual Abuse Reporting Policy.
 These are offered through an online training system.
 Each participant is required to complete an online quiz regarding the content of the training material.
 All participants are tracked to ensure compliance for this training.
-Follow-up reminder memos are emailed to the participants and Supervisors/ Department Chairs if a person fails to complete the training.
+Follow-up reminder memos are emailed to the participants and Supervisors/Department Chairs if a person fails to complete the training.